Quick tips for finding the right internet speed

 Fixed wireless internet has lower latency than satellite because fixed wireless internet signals don’t travel through the atmosphere.
 Instead, they travel from a local tower directly to your home antenna.
 Fixed wireless internet also offers speeds comparable to cable and DSL internet.

-Avoid satellite internet for real-time gaming
+How do I avoid satellite internet for real-time gaming?

 Satellite internet does not work well with sports or shooter games because they require rapid data response times.
 Other online games such as card games, role-playing games, strategy games or puzzle games tend to work fine with satellite internet.